niekert/foursquare-venues/README.md

 ## See the app in action
 https://foursquare-venues.surge.sh/

 Please note that https is required for the current user's location to work

+See the section below to run the app locally

 ## About this app
 Foursquare venues is a small demo app to browse venues nearby a given location or search query.